Coping With Epilepsy Neurofeedback Practitioner Directory

 She currently sees an Epileptologist in an incredible children's hospital in the area(although we are going for a 2nd Opinion), that seems to be doing everything by the book, but very busy.

 She tried Trileptal, but was alergic, so now she is up to Keppra 7.5ML BID (very high dose), but we're not sure things are any better.
-There were no SPSs before Keppra, and the complex partial seizures were at about the same interval.
+There were no SPSs before Keppra, and the CPS were at about the same interval.
 She is begining to lose some motor control of her left hand and we assume this is from electrical damage to that part of the brain.

 We are considering an alternative therapy with a Vibe Machine, while continuing the Keppra.
 Otherwise, we are in a wait and see pattern.
 Not sure how long the Doc will continue with the Keppra and waiting for success.
 In the meantime, we log the seizures, track variables and read research, hoping for control.